Collège Saint-Servais (Liège)

-The Collège Saint-Servais is a Catholic school in Liège (Belgium).
+The Collège Saint-Servais is a Catholic school in Liège, Belgium.
 Founded in 1828, it revived the educational tradition of the suppressed Collège en Isle.
 When it became co-educational in 1992, it was renamed the Collège Saint-Benoît Saint-Servais.
-The pedagogy of the collège is Jesuit, as based on their Ratio studiorum, although most of the teachers are now lay-people.
+The pedagogy of the collège is Jesuit, as based on their Ratio studiorum; most of the teachers are now lay-people.